-Pennsylvania Bureau of Juvenile Justice Services Policy and Procedures 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment state that BJJS does not conduct any internal investigations for allegations of sexual abuse.
-Such allegations are conducted by the Pennsylvania State Police and the County Office of Children and Youth.
-Documentation was provided to this auditor of BJJS's request to the Pennsylvania State Police and County Office to comply with the PREA standards when conducting such investigations.
+Pennsylvania Bureau of Juvenile Justice Services Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment states that BJJS does conduct internal investigations for allegations of sexual abuse.
+Investigations are also conducted by the Pennsylvania State Police and the Montour County Office of Children and Youth.
+Documentation was provided to this auditor concerning BJJS's request to the Pennsylvania State Police and Montour County Office of Children and Youth to comply with the PREA standards when conducting such investigations.
 Documentation of training for BJJS investigators was provided to this auditor.
 BJJS investigators have completed the PREA investigators training.

-All staff members interviewed were aware that the County Office of Children and Youth complete all noncriminal sexual abuse and sexual harassment investigations.
+All staff members interviewed were aware that the Montour County Office of Children and Youth completes non-criminal sexual abuse and sexual harassment investigations.